Hydrodynamic and symbolic models of computation with advice: Simulation with area-preserving diffeomorphisms

 and from there simulates $T$ in polynomial time.
-This is done step by step as in $T$, while moving the marker $d$ to the left when necessary to keep track of the relevant part of the left side of the tape.
-To keep the notation simple, let $Q$ and $\Sigma$ denote the set of states and the alphabet of $\tilde T$.\\
+This is done step by step as $T$ would do it, but moving the marker $d$ to the left when necessary to keep track of the relevant part of the tape (everything kept at the left of $d$ is not used for the computation).
+To keep the notation simple, let $Q$ and $\Sigma$ denote the set of states and the alphabet of $\tilde T$. \\